wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-incident-management/includes/incident-response-phase-two.md

 - The incident’s severity and priority based on its potential impact
 - A list of all indicators, which led to detection of the incident
 - A list of any related incidents
-- A list of all actions taken by the Microsoft 365 Security Response team and any associated Service Teams
+- A list of all actions taken by the Microsoft 365 Security Response team and any associated service teams
 - Any evidence gathered during the incident response process, which will be preserved for post-mortem analysis and potential forensic investigations
 - Recommended next steps and actions